 A franchise agreement is an agreement (written, verbal or implied) under which:

-- one party (the franchisor) grants another party (the franchisee) the right to carry on a business supplying goods or services under a specific system or marketing plan
+- one party (the franchisor) grants another party (the franchisee) the right to carry on a business supplying goods or services under a specific system or marketing plan substantially determined, controlled or suggested by the franchisor or an associate of the franchisor

-- the business is associated with a particular trademark, advertising or a commercial symbol owned, used, licensed or specified by the franchisor
+- the business is associated with a particular trademark, advertising or a commercial symbol owned, used, licensed or specified by the franchisor or its associate

 Note: A motor vehicle dealership agreement (including a motor boat dealership agreement) is taken to be a franchise agreement even if the above definition has not been met.